Creating and Running Angular Projects in ServBay

 bashnpm install -g @angular/cli

-1This command installs the
+1This will install the

 ng

-.bashcd /Applications/ServBay/www ng new servbay-angular-app
+bashcd /Applications/ServBay/www ng new servbay-angular-app

 1